 And one of you came out of lurkdom to email me about a book with a similar premise, published in Australia, that you use with your students: Troy Thompson’s Excellent Peotry Book.
 I haven’t heard of this one, and I’ve ordered it–can’t wait to read it.
 Maybe we can get Troy and Louis together somehow.

-Just click to read more about The Putrid Poetic Ponderings of Louis J. Pasternak, AKA Dr. Skullstench, including purchasing info.
+If you’re interested, you can buy The Putrid Poetic Ponderings of Louis J. Pasternak, AKA Dr. Skullstench on Amazon.

 Thanks again for joining me on this disgusting journey, where I’ve tried to offer up some poems to entice your less enthusiastic poetry readers:>) I really appreciate you guys and your devotion to sharing poetry with kids!